JSON Feed

 JSON Feed is a Web feed file format for Web syndication in JSON instead of XML as used by RSS and Atom.

+Overview

 A range of software libraries and web frameworks support content syndication via JSON Feed.
 Supporting clients include NetNewsWire, NewsBlur, ReadKit and Reeder.

 Notable publishers include NPR and the Microblogging platform Micro.blog, which uses it as the response format for many API calls.